-When hiking or camping there is a definite possibility that you may encounter a snake.
+When hiking or camping in rattlesnake country there is a definite possibility that you may encounter one.
 You definitely want to avoid rattlesnakes and other venomous snakes when hiking.
 Knowing how to identify venomous snakes and knowing exactly what to do should you encounter one is hugely important.

 Also, knowing what to do in the event of a snakebite can potentially save your life.